 As you can see in the chart, Bell, Rogers, and Telus received the overwhelming majority of complaints, which is hardly surprising given their market share in the Canadian telecom industry.
 However, both Comwave and Primus placed in the top 10 for complaints, which is significant given that both companies are two of the country’s biggest providers of VoIP phone services.
 This would suggest that Canadians are just as frustrated with landline services as they are with VoIP, but the data paints a much different picture.

 The Home Phone has not said its last word yet!

-As of 2017, there were approximately 15 million landline phones in Canada, with 40% of those using VoIP technology.
+By the end of 2018, there were approximately 16 million landline phones in Canada, with 40% of those using some form of VoIP technology.
 That amounts to about 6 million VoIP lines and what’s fascinating is that VoIP users appear to be overwhelmingly pleased with the service they are getting.
 According to the same CRTC Communications Monitoring Report, only 0.2% of the complaints they received were for issues related to VoIP services.

 With all that said, what are the benefits of actually having a home phone in 2021?
 It’s been established that VoIP-based phone lines offer legitimate advantages over landlines, especially when it comes to price.
 But what do those savings actually look like?

 Bell and Rogers currently charge between $40-60 a month for their landline services, which may not seem like much but definitely stacks up over the course of a year.
 Compare that to Gonevoip’s breakdown of 2018’s best VoIP phone services in the Greater Toronto Area.
 Providers such as VoIP Much Phone Company, Yak Home Phone, and 1-VOIP Home Phone may not have the name recognition of the big telecom companies, but their low monthly fees and wealth of included features are hard to beat.
 See for yourself: